myvfc/XSEN-BoomeBot-Response-Contract.md/docs/Response-Contract.md

 }
 Rules:

-Stats must come from MCPs only
+Stats MUST come from MCPs

 No inferred or guessed data